A. COMPANY OVERVIEW

 a.
 Recognition and initial measurement

-Trade receivables are initially recognised when they are originated.
-All other financial assets and financial liabilities are initially recognised when the Company becomes a party to the contractual provisions of the instruments.
+Trade receivables are Initially recognised when they are originated.
+All other financial assets and financial liabilities are Initially recognised when the Company becomes a party to the contractual provisions of the instruments.

-The Company measures a financial asset or financial liability at its fair value plus or minus, in the case of a financial asset or financial liability not at fair value through profit or loss (FVTPL), transaction costs that are directly attributable to the acquisition or issue of the financial asset or financial liability.
+The Company measures a financial asset or financial liability at its fair value plus or minus, In the case of a financial asset or financial liability not at fair value through profit or loss (FVTPL), transaction costs that are directly attributable to the acquisition or Issue of the financial asset or financial liability.

 b.
 Financial assets - Classification

-2. Fair value through other comprehensive income (FVOCI) - debt instrument;
+2. Fair value through other comprehensive Income (FVOCI) - debt Instrument;

-3. Fair value through other comprehensive income (FVOCI) - equity instrument;
+3. Fair value through other comprehensive Income (FVOCI) - equity Instrument;

 4. Fair value through profit and loss (FVTPL)

-Financial assets are not reclassified subsequent to their initial recognition, except if and in the period the Company changes its business model for managing financial assets.
+Financial assets are not reclassified subsequent to their Initial recognition, except If and In the period the Company changes its business model for managing financial assets.

 c.
 Financial assets - Measurement

-A financial asset is measured at amortised cost if it meets both of the following conditions and is not designated as at FVTPL :
+A financial asset is measured at amortised cost If It meets both of the following conditions and Is not designated as at FVTPL;

-1. The asset is held within a business model whose objective is to hold assets to collect contractual cash flows; and
+1. The asset Is held within a business model whose objective Is to hold assets to collect contractual cash flows; and

 2. The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-A financial asset is measured at FVTOCI if it meets both of the following conditions and is not designated as at FVTPL:
+A financial asset Is measured at FVTOCI if it meets both of the following conditions and Is not designated as at FVTPL:

 1. The asset is held within a business model whose objective is achieved by both collecting contractual cash flows and

-2. The contractual terms of the financial assets give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding
+2. The contractual terms of the financial assets give rise on specified dates to cash flows that are solely payments of principal and Interest on the principal amount outstanding

-On initial recognition of an equity investment that is not held for trading, the Company may irrevocably elect to present subsequent changes in the investment's fair value in OCI (designated as FVOCI - equity investment).
-This election is made on an investment by investment basis.
+On Initial recognition of an equity Investment that Is not held for trading, the Company may Irrevocably elect to present subsequent changes In the Investment's fair value In OCI (designated as FVOCI - equity Investment).
+This election Is made on an Investment by Investment basis.

 All financial assets not classified as measured at amortised cost or FVTOCI as described above are measured at FVTPL.

 d.
-Financial assets - Derecognition
+Financial assets Ý Derecognition

-The Company derecognises a financial asset when the contractual rights to the cash flows from the financial asset expire, or it transfers the right to receive the contractual cash flows in a transaction in which subsequently all of the risk and rewards of ownership of the financial asset are transferred or in which the Company neither transfers nor retains substantially all of the risks and rewards of ownership and does not retain control of the financial asset.
+The Company derecognises a financial asset when the contractual rights to the cash flows from the financial asset expire, or it transfers the right to receive the contractual cash flows In a transaction in which subsequently all of the risk and rewards of ownership of the financial asset are transferred or In which the Company neither transfers nor retains substantially all of the risks and rewards of ownership and does not retain control of the financial asset.

-If the Company enters into transaction whereby it transfers asset recognised on its balance sheet, but retains either all or substantially all of the risks and rewards of the transferred assets, the transferred assets are not derecognised.
+If the Company enters into transaction whereby it transfers asset recognised on Its balance sheet, but retains either all or substantially all of the risks and rewards of the transferred assets, the transferred assets are not derecognised.

 e.
 Financial liabilities - Classification

 Financial liabilities are classified as measured at amortised cost or FVTPL.
-A financial liability is classified as at FVTPL if it is classified as held for trading, or it is a derivative or it is designated as such on initial recognition.
+A financial liability Is classified as at FVTPL if it Is classified as held for trading, or it Is a derivative or it Is designated as such on initial recognition.

-f Financial liabilities - Measurement
+f.
+Financial liabilities Ý Measurement

-Financial liabilities measured at FVTPL are measured at fair value and net gains and losses, including any interest expense, are recognised in profit or loss.
+Financial liabilities measured at FVTPL are measured at fair value and net gains and losses.
+Including any interest expense, are recognised in profit or loss.

 Other financial liabilities are measured at amortised cost using the effective interest method.
 Interest expense and foreign exchange gains and losses are recognised in profit or loss.